peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public PeterO.Mail.Address Address { get; }

- Gets the email address associated with this object.  <b>Returns:</b>
+  Gets the email address associated with this object.

+ <b>Returns:</b>

  The email address associated with this object.
 This value is null if this object represents a group of addresses instead.

 <a id="DisplayName"></a>
 ### DisplayName

     public string DisplayName { get; }

   Gets the display name for this email address.
-Returns null if the display name is absent.  <b>Returns:</b>
+Returns null if the display name is absent.

+ <b>Returns:</b>

  The display name for this email address.

 <a id="GroupAddresses"></a>
 ### GroupAddresses

     public System.Collections.Generic.IList GroupAddresses { get; }

- Gets a read-only list of addresses that make up the group, if this object represents a group, or an empty list otherwise.  <b>Returns:</b>
+  Gets a read-only list of addresses that make up the group, if this object represents a group, or an empty list otherwise.

+ <b>Returns:</b>

  A list of addresses that make up the group, if this object represents a group, or an empty list otherwise.

 <a id="IsGroup"></a>
 ### IsGroup

     public bool IsGroup { get; }

- Gets a value indicating whether this represents a group of addresses rather than a single address.  <b>Returns:</b>
+  Gets a value indicating whether this represents a group of addresses rather than a single address.

+ <b>Returns:</b>

+  `
+         true
- `true`  If this represents a group of addresses; otherwise,.  `false` .
+      `  If this represents a group of addresses; otherwise,  ` false
+      `  .

 <a id="Name"></a>
 ### Name

     public string Name { get; }

   Gets the display name for this email address, or the email address's value if the display name is null.
-Returns an empty string if the address and display name are null.  <b>Returns:</b>
+Returns an empty string if the address and display name are null.

+ <b>Returns:</b>

  The name for this email address.

 <a id="AddressesEqual_PeterO_Mail_NamedAddress"></a>
 ### AddressesEqual